GSA/FM-FMIT-Portal-Cloud-sandbox/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See Installing on how to deploy the project on a live system.

 ### Prerequisites
-- Visual Studio 2017 or Visual Studio 2019
+- Visual Studio 2017 or higher
 - .NET Core SDK 2.1 or higher

 ### Installing